 NOTE As our application evolves, these questions take on added dimensions.
-Later, we’ll also find ourselves asking whether to add functionality to existing services or when to carve those services up.
+Later, we’ll also find ourselves asking whether to add the option of enabling certain features using a feature toggle, add functionality to the existing services, or even when to carve those services up.

 As we discussed earlier, each service should be responsible for a single capability.
 Our first step is to identify the distinct business capabilities we want to implement and the relationship between those capabilities.